-Multiple Sclerosis: What are the causes?
+Multiple sclerosis: What are the causes?

 What are the symptoms of multiple sclerosis?

-The typical MS-related symptoms include:
+Typical MS-related symptoms include:

 - Poor temperature perception